DokFaust/dokfaust.github.io/_posts/2018-08-12-final-report.md

 3) Work on typemap cache store/load synchronization between threads by implementing RCU primitives.

+Plus at the end of the document some extra work is presented.

 ## Reintegrate external profiling

 In LLVM external profiling tools interfaces are managed as JITEventListener classes.